mj1618/stormpath-client-api-guide/source/social_login.rst

 1. Configuring Your Social Provider
 -----------------------------------

 Each social login provider will require you to create an application and configure it in order for login to work.
 Stormpath offers supports a few specific providers, like Facebook and Google.
 If you would like to integrate login with a different provider, then you can create a Generic OAuth Directory and configure it for your provider.
-More information about Generic OAuth Directories can be found in `the REST Product Guide <https://docs.stormpath.com/rest/product-guide/latest/auth_n.html#generic-oauth-2-0-login>`__.
+Example configurations for Generic OAuth Directories can be found in `the REST Product Guide <https://docs.stormpath.com/rest/product-guide/latest/auth_n.html#generic-oauth-2-0-login>`__.

 Facebook
 ^^^^^^^^